aeinbu/npm-package-for-ng-template/README.md

 1. Create two folders: `source` and `wwwroot`.
 2. Copy six files: `webpack.*.config.js` (=3 files), and `.gitignore`, `.npmignore` and `package.json`.
 3. Modify `package.json`.

+## Adding loaders

+- New loaders should be added to `webpack.common.config.js`

 ## Usage patterns for Angular 1.x